remimimimimi/ghaf-not/README.md

 cpio archive with an init script, Wikipedia suggests we are actually using the initramfs scheme instead of the initrd scheme.

-To exploring the result, we can extract the content of the initrd in a temporary directory as follow:
+To explore the result, we can extract the content of the initrd in a temporary directory as follow:

 ```
 $ mkdir tmp ; cd tmp